 Do not use too much butter/oil while cooking quesadilla as it makes quesadilla soggy and greasy.

-To get crispy quesadilla, just add a little oil/butter enough to coat the base of the pan while cooking quesadilla.
+To get a crispy quesadilla, just add a little oil/butter enough to coat the base of the pan while cooking the quesadilla.

-Cook quesadilla on moderate heat so the cheese melts slowly.
-High heat results in browning tortilla quickly but cheese may not melt completely.
+Cook the quesadilla on a moderate heat so the cheese melts slowly.
+High heat results in browning the tortilla quickly but the cheese may not melt completely.

-Cook both sides long enough to ensure tortilla turns deep golden and crispy.
+Cook both sides long enough to ensure the tortilla turns deep golden and crispy.

 Tortilla: I've used wheat tortillas, feel free to use any type of tortilla you have in hand.